 Belay: A safety technique where a stationary climber provides protection by means of ropes, anchors and braking devices or techniques, to an ascending or descending partner.
 A static belay is when a fall is held fast.
 A dynamic belay is when a fall is brought to a gradual stop by allowing the rope to slide somewhat to not overload the anchor with the force of the fall.
 Static belay is often used on ice and rock where the anchors are bombproof and the pitch is near vertical.
 Dynamic belay is often used on snow where the anchors are questionable and the slope is angled enough the climber can slide a small distance without injury.
-Belay operation.
-More in the climbing manual.

-Belay Device (ATC, Figure Eight): A metal device through which a climbing rope is threaded to create friction to brake a fall.
+Belay device (ATC, figure eight): A metal device through which a climbing rope is threaded to create friction to brake a fall.
 Many belay devices can double as a rappel device.
 An ATC makes a fine belay device but the wire can be pulled into the device when using it as a rappel device.
 A figure eight is difficult to work as a belay device but is a reliable rappel device.

-Bergschrund (Schrund): A gap or crevasse that appears near the head of a glacier where the neve field portion of the glacier joins the valley portion of the glacier.
+Bergschrund (schrund): A gap or crevasse that appears near the head of a glacier where the neve field portion of the glacier joins the valley portion of the glacier.
 A moat is a gap between the top edge of a glacier and the upper portions of the mountain face.
 Schrunds and moats can create obstacles.

-Bivouac (Bivy, Bivi): A high camp, not always a planned overnight stop.
+Bivouac (bivy, bivi): A high camp, not always a planned overnight stop.

-Bollard: An anchor in snow or ice created by cutting or shaping the surface so a rope or sling can securely encircle the feature.
+Bollard: An anchor in snow or ice created by cutting or shaping the surface so a rope or sling can encircle the feature.

-Bolt: A substantial metal pin drilled in the rock to provide permanent protection.
-A type of anchor rejected by Trads.
+Bolt: A substantial metal pin drilled in the rock to provide permanent protection, a type of anchor rejected by Trads.